maiamcc/contrasite/_posts/2026-05-26-camp-crash.markdown

 description: "Or: why you feel like crap after coming home from that glorious dance weekend, and what you can do about it."
 categories: contentful mental-health
 ---
-Not to state the obvious, but dance weekends are *intense.* You spend 40+ hours in a little bubble with dear friends old and new, surrounded by humans and socially *on*, moving together and sharing intimate, magical moments.
-As if that weren’t enough, your body is also probably a mess from not sleeping enough, eating weirdly, not drinking enough water, too much stomping, two days straight of clockwise rotation, etc. When all your dopamine receptors have been in overdrive and that dopamine is suddenly *gone*, the exhaustion catches up with you, the sads hit, and brains get weird.
+Not to state the obvious, but dance weekends (not to mention full weeks!) are *intense.* You spend 40+ hours in a little bubble with dear friends old and new, surrounded by humans and socially *on*, moving together and sharing intimate, magical moments.
+As if that weren’t enough, your body is also probably a mess from not sleeping enough, eating weirdly, not drinking enough water, too much stomping, multiple straight days of clockwise rotation, etc. When all your dopamine receptors have been in overdrive and that dopamine is suddenly *gone*, the exhaustion catches up with you, the sads hit, and brains get weird.

-This phenomenon is known in the convention circuit as “Con Drop”, and in the context of dance weekends I tend to call it “**Camp Crash**.”[^1] <!-- more -->
+This phenomenon is known in the convention circuit as “Con Drop”, and in the context of dance events I tend to call it “**Camp Crash**.”[^1] <!-- more -->

 Every action has an equal and opposite reaction: when you’ve been riding the highs of dance camp, there has to be a drop before you can make it back to equilibrium.
 Just in case it’s helpful to anyone else, here are some thoughts on Camp Crash and ways to combat it.